yyachi/chelyabinsk/README.md

 ```

-6. Push to the server or build/install locally
+6. Push to the server or build/install locally.
+An exmple of local
+   installation is shown below.

 ```
 $ R CMD build ../chelyabinsk